-- prepare and distribute periodic reports and other stockholder communications in compliance with our obligations under the federal securities laws and the NYSE rules; - institute more comprehensive compliance, investor relations and internal audit functions; - evaluate and maintain our system of internal control over financial reporting, and report on management's assessment thereof, in compliance with the requirements of Section 404 of the Sarbanes-Oxley Act and related rules and regulations of the SEC and the Public Company Accounting Oversight Board; and - involve and retain outside legal counsel and accountants in connection with the activities listed above.
+As a public company, we are required to evaluate and maintain our system of internal control over financial reporting, and report on management's assessment thereof, in compliance with the requirements of Section 404 of the Sarbanes-Oxley Act of 2002 and related rules and regulations of the SEC and the Public Company Accounting Oversight Board.
 The adequacy of our internal control over financial reporting must be assessed by management for each year commencing with the year ending December 31, 2011.
-We have documented our internal control over financial reporting and are in the process of testing our compliance with these controls on a periodic basis in accordance with Section 404 of the Sarbanes- Oxley Act.
+We have documented our internal control over financial reporting and are in the process of testing our compliance with these controls on a periodic basis in accordance with Section 404 of the Sarbanes-Oxley Act.
 If we were unable to comply with Section 404, management might not be able to certify, and our independent registered public accounting firm might not be able to report on, the adequacy of our internal control over financial reporting.
 If we are unable to maintain adequate internal control over financial reporting, we might be unable to report our financial information on a timely basis and might suffer adverse regulatory consequences or violate NYSE listing standards.
 There could also be a negative reaction in the financial markets due to a loss of investor confidence in us and the reliability of our financial statements.

-The changes necessitated by becoming a public company require a significant commitment of resources and management oversight that has increased and may continue to increase our costs and might place a strain on our systems and resources.
-As a result, our management's attention might be diverted from other business concerns.
+The changes necessitated by becoming a public company in July 2010 require a significant commitment of resources and management oversight that has increased and may continue to increase our costs and might place a strain on our systems and resources.
 In addition, we might not be successful in implementing and maintaining controls and procedures that comply with these requirements.
 If we fail to maintain an effective internal control environment or to comply with the numerous legal and regulatory requirements imposed on public companies, we could make material errors in, and be required to restate, our financial statements.
 Any such restatement could result in a loss of public confidence in the reliability of our financial statements and sanctions imposed on us by the SEC.